tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * Now we have two folders that each node can use to store its private key and its copy of the blockchain.

-Explain to students that now is time to initialize and tell the nodes to use our genesis block!
-Open the terminal window and run the following command to initialize `node1`.
+Explain to students that now it's time to initialize and tell the nodes to use our genesis block!
+In the terminal window run the following command to initialize `node1`.

 ```bash
 ./geth init puppernet.json --datadir node1